 Tip – if you’re going to stand in the middle of the road for the photo just make sure you look both ways before crossing the road, it can get very busy around here

-Of all the incredible things to do on the great ocean road, surely this natural wonder of Victoria has to be top of the list for most.
+Of all the incredible things to do on the great ocean road, can surely be found here in Port Campbell national park.

-The 12 Apostles are enormous stacks of limestone bolstering out of the southern ocean are continuously subjected to the crashing waves.
+The Twelve Apostles are enormous stacks of limestone cliffs bolstering out of the southern ocean are continuously subjected to the crashing waves.

-Interestingly enough there were never 12, only 8 after one collapsed in 2005 leaving 7 behind.
+Interestingly enough there were never twelve apostles, only 8 despite one collapsed in 2005.

-From the carpark at the Apostles Visitor Centre is a long boardwalk that takes you on a 180 degree journey to the viewing platform for the 12 Apostles, as well as further back from where you can see the mythical Gog and Magog.
+From the carpark at the Twelve Apostles Visitor Centre is a long boardwalk that takes you on a 180 degree journey to the viewing platform for the 12 Apostles, as well as further back from where you can see the mythical Gog and Magog.

-The great thing about the 12 Apostles is that no matter sunrise, sunset or a foggy morning, the light is always fascinating here and also makes for incredible astrophotography opportunities with the limestone cliffs used as your foreground.
+The great thing about the twelve Apostles is that no matter sunrise, sunset or a foggy morning, the light is always fascinating here and also makes for incredible astrophotography opportunities with the limestone cliffs used as your foreground.

 There is absolutely no swimming in these waters under any circumstances, as people have previously died in these rough waters in 2019.